dioptra-io/georesolver/README.md

 - **Reproduction** enables researchers to apply the methodology to new datasets or target IP addresses of their choosing.

-You can also conduct your own experiments using GeoResolver to geolocate custom sets of target IP addresses.
 Note that GeoResolver relies on RIPE Atlas for performing active ping measurements, which are central to its geolocation inference process.
 To run measurements, you will need a [RIPE Atlas account](https://atlas.ripe.net/) and sufficient credits.

 All components of GeoResolver are **open-source and publicly available**.